Pitfall II: Lost Caverns: Release

 Pitfall II: Lost Caverns was released in February 1984.
 The game debuted at 9th place on Billboards list of top 20 selling video games.
 Activision's national sales manager stated that the sales of the game exceeded the company's expectations by 25% to 30%.
 The game had a higher retail price ($34.95) than the usual game for the system due to Display Processor Chip.

 Activision had reported slumping sales with operating loss of $4.1 million on $13.2 million in sales in the second quarter of 1984 and sought to remedy this with the release of Pitfall II: Lost Caverns.
-By the end of the 1984, the game became the highest selling console game of year.
+By the end of 1984, the game became the highest selling console game of the year.

 At the June 1984 Consumer Electronics Show, Activision showed ports of Pitfall II: Lost Caverns for Commodore 64, Atari 8-bit computers, ColecoVision, IBM PCjr, and the Coleco Adam.
 The game was released for Atari 5200 in November 1984.
-The versions for the IBM PC Jr. were released in the fourth quarter of 1984.
+The IBM PCjr version was released in the fourth quarter of 1984.

-Pitfall II: Lost Caverns was included in various video games collections.
-These include Activision Anthology (2002) for PlayStation 2, and for portable devices as Activision Hits Remixed (2006) for the PlayStation Portable.
+Pitfall II: Lost Caverns has been included in various video game collections, including Activision Anthology (2002) for PlayStation 2 and Activision Hits Remixed (2006) for the PlayStation Portable.
 The game is available as a hidden feature in both Pitfall: The Lost Expedition (2004) and Call of Duty: WWII (2017).
 It was released digitally as a downloadable title on the Xbox Game Room in 2010.